-If your loved one is in hospice care, and the support staff has advised you to prepare for his or her passing, it can help to have made provisional arrangements.
-This way when the time comes, the hospice can immediately call the funeral service provider and arrange the transfer of your loved one into their care.
+If your loved one is in hospice care, and the support staff has advised you to prepare for his or her passing, it can help to make provisional arrangements.
+This way, when the time comes, the hospice can immediately call the funeral service provider and arrange the transfer of your loved one into their care.
 If you contact a funeral home ahead of time, you can have some of the preparation in place, which can make it easier when the time comes.

-When these provisional arrangements are in place, it can help both the family and the hospice.
-The hospice knows who to call, and the authorizations and other legal documentation can be pre-prepared.
-This can save a lot of stress at the time of your loved ones passing.
+When these provisional arrangements are in place, they can help both the family and the hospice.
+The hospice knows who to call; the authorizations and other legal documentation can be pre-prepared.
+This can save a lot of stress at the time of your loved one’s passing.

 Can I find help with paying for funeral expenses?

 Texas Health and Human Services have the responsibility to assist citizens.
 There is a burial or cremation assistance registry of funeral homes that are willing to provide free common burial or low-cost private burial.
 For more information, refer to Texas HHS.

 Are there any legal considerations for scattering cremated remains?

 If you want to scatter ashes, Texas law allows you to do so over “uninhabited public land, over a public waterway or sea, or on the private property of a consenting owner.”
 If the container is not biodegradable, you must remove the ashes from the container before scattering them.